Chapter 7 Bankruptcy in the State Of Georgia

 What happens to your property?

-When you file for a chapter 7, you will most likely have to give up anything that isn’t exempt under Georgia law.
+When you file for chapter 7, you will most likely have to give up anything that isn’t exempt under Georgia law.
 The bankruptcy trustee will liquidate any non-exempt assets to pay your creditors.

 Georgia Chapter 7 Means Test